openbaton/docs/docs/autoscaling.md

 ./autoscaling-engine.sh compile
 ```

-# Manual configuration of the AutoScaling System
+# Manual configuration of the AutoScaling Engine

-This chapter describes what needs to be done before starting the AutoScaling System.
+This chapter describes what needs to be done before starting the AutoScaling Engine.
 This includes the configuration file and properties, and also how to make use of monitoring plugin.

 ## Configuration file
 The configuration file must be copied to `etc/openbaton/autoscaling.properties` by executing the following command from inside the repository folder: